Oluwasetemi/school_of_engineering_v4/slides.md

 ---

 # Input types & dynamic Keyboards

 - There are 22 different input types in HTML, each optimized for a specific kind of data entry (e.g., text, email, url, tel, number, date, etc.).
 - On devices with dynamic keyboards (e.g., smartphones), the input type determines the type of keyboard displayed, making data entry more efficient and accurate.

----
-hideInToc: true
----
-# Accessing the Microphone and Camera
+## Accessing the Microphone and Camera

 - The <kbd>&lt;input type="file"&gt;</kbd> element allows users to upload files of specific types, defined by the accept attribute.
 - The capture attribute, when set to "user" or "environment", allows users to directly capture media from their device's camera or microphone.
 - This feature enables creating new media files within a form, without requiring a separate file upload.

 ---
 hideInToc: true
 ---

 # Built-in Validation

 - HTML attributes like required, pattern, min, max, minlength, and maxlength enable defining validation criteria for form controls.
 - When a user attempts to submit a form, client-side constraint validation checks if the entered values meet the defined criteria.
 - If any values are invalid, form submission is blocked, and the browser displays an error message in the first incorrect form control, giving it focus.